zenstackhq/zenstack-docs/blog/openapi/index.md

 npx zenstack generate && npx prisma db push
 ```

-Restart the dev server and we can test out our signup/login flow.
+Restart the dev server, and we can test out our signup/login flow.

 **Sign up a user:**